cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 ---
 date: 2019-11-07T12:52:59+02:00
 title: "Hypermodern Python"
-description: "Coding in Python like Savielly Tartakower."
+description: "A guide to modern Python tooling with a focus on simplicity and minimalism."
 draft: true
 tags:
   - python